 True.
 When you’re deciding whether or not you should show up for your appointment with freshly washed hair, consider your chosen color service.
-While heading to the salon with oily strands wouldn’t really make a difference for a root touch up, if you’re using a shampoo that has color-depositing or toning benefits, Collette warns they can actually impact your overall results and color.
+While heading to the salon with oily strands wouldn’t really make a difference for a root touch up, if you’re using a shampoo that has color-depositing or toning benefits, Collette warns that these formulas can actually impact your overall results and color.

 While Collette says bleach *shouldn’t* irritate your scalp, it won’t hurt to let oil build up for a day or two to add an extra layer of protection between your scalp and the bleach.

 “With correct preventive measures scalp irritation isn’t an issue, but I recommend waiting a couple of days without washing to help nourish your scalp with your natural oils,” she explains.

-Keep in mind that the “to wash, or not to wash” debate won’t really matter in the case of lightening, because the chemical formulas will result in the same look regardless.
+Keep in mind that color-wise, the end result should be the same whether you’re going to the salon with freshly-washed hair or with dirty hair.
 AKA, you can still color your greasy locks if you’re going lighter.

-Interested in customized advice about your color service?
-Use our salon locator to book an appointment with a stylist near you.
+Searching for more expert advice?
+Use our salon locator to book an appointment at a salon near you.